games647/Minecraft-Database/README.md

 ### Requirements

 * PHP 5.7+
-* MySQL or MariaDB (for development you use SQLite too which has no additional setup requirement)
+* MySQL or MariaDB (for development you can use SQLite too which has no additional setup requirement)
 * Webserver with PHP support (or php artisan serve )

 #### Quick setup using virtual machine (Homestead)